chrisgrieser/shimmering-focus/.github/ISSUE_TEMPLATE/bug_report.md

 **Common Troubleshooting**
 - [ ] I have updated to the latest version of the theme (`Obsidian Settings → Appearance → Themes - Manage → Update`)
-- [ ] I have checked that the feature is *not* already available via [Style Settings plugin](https://github.com/mgmeyers/obsidian-style-settings).
+- [ ] I have checked that the change is *not* already available via the [Style Settings plugin](https://github.com/mgmeyers/obsidian-style-settings).